Increased Happiness Help in Bristol, VA—Counselors and Therapists

 The good news is that happiness is not a fixed quantity.
 No, quite the opposite, happiness is like a muscle that anyone can strengthen with the right exercises.
 When people practice happiness, they often grow happier.
 More than that, happiness can come from within oneself, so external circumstances and other people cannot easily steal it.

 If happiness is an emotion that can be cultivated, what actually increases happiness and what tips are just clickbait?

-That is why Thriveworks Bristol offers increased happiness counseling.
+That is why Thriveworks Bristol, VA offers increased happiness counseling.
 Living a happy, fulfilling life is possible.
 Our counselors have helped many clients separate fact from fiction when pursuing their personal happiness.

 Many (if not most) people point to forces outside of themselves that may be stealing their happiness and holding them back.
 Once they make more money, have that vacation, form a certain relationship, or fill-in-the-blank, they will be happy.
 Without a doubt, circumstances and other people play a part in happiness, but they are not the whole story.
 More importantly, people often cannot control certain circumstances or other people, but they can make their own choices.